keystonejs/keystone/packages/fields/src/types/Relationship/README.md

 # Relationship

 A link between the current list and others, often paired with a field on the other list.
-The relationships cardinality is determined by the `many` and `isRequire` configuring on either side.
+The relationships cardinality is determined by the `many` and `isRequired` configuring on either side.

 See the [Configuring Relationships](/docs/guides/relationships.md) guide for more information.